King George's Playing Fields

 Hutton recreation play area

-As part of the Council's 5 year Play Area Strategy for play area improvement the Council is looking at refurbishing Hutton Recreation Play Area and has consulted with local residents, schools and users of the play area to help inform the design and layout of the play area.
+As part of our five year Play Area Strategy for play area improvement, we are looking at refurbishing Hutton Recreation Play Area and have consulted with local residents, schools and users of the play area to help inform the design and layout of the play area.

-Phase 2 of the Hutton Recreation consultation has now closed and the Council received over 180 responses.
+Phase 2 of the Hutton Recreation consultation has now closed and we received over 180 responses.
 These will be used to inform the final design of the play area.

 Play areas and play equipment are inspected on a weekly basis.
 Litter is collected and litter bins emptied at the same time as the inspections.